cryptolab-network/cryptolab-web-server/README.md

 2. In `cryptolab-web-server` folder Run `cargo build --release`

 3. Create ```config.json``` in ```./config``` folder
-and paste the following content to the .json file.
+and paste the following content to the .json file, modify to fit your configuration.

 ```json=